Finding a suitable, comfortable cassette toilet for your RV camper is crucial.

 Chemicals aren’t always easy to buy when you’re traveling, and even when they are available, they can be expensive.
 Plus, you need to find a proper dumping station.

-Plus, while they’re cheaper than composting toilets, they’re much more expensive than a standard portable cassette toilet, and they’re trickier to fit, too – you’ll need to install your own access hatch into the van wall.
+While they’re cheaper than composting toilets, they’re much more expensive than a standard portable camping toilet.
+They’re trickier to fit, too – you’ll need to install your own access hatch into the van wall.

-Still, if you want a more maneuverable one, look for options with a smaller capacity – you’ll need to empty them more frequently, but they won’t be as difficult to transport to the dump when full.
+If you want a more maneuverable model, look for options with a smaller capacity – you’ll need to empty them more frequently.
+Still, they won’t be as difficult to transport to the dump when full.

 Flush Type and Nozzles

-Many cassette toilets have one flush nozzle, but some have up to three, which is usually cleaner – more water across more of the toilet’s surface means it’s more likely to clean waste away in one go.
+Many cassette toilets have one flush nozzle, but some have up to three, which results in a cleaner bowl.
+More water across more of the toilet’s surface means it’s more likely to clean waste away in one go.